Embedding Eximee Forms as a web component

 * using modern browsers,

-* using the host application with modern web frameworks (such as Angular).
+* using a host application that uses modern web frameworks (such as Angular).

 ## Resource manifest and release cycle

-The web component library assets depend on the current version of the Eximee platform deployed in a specific environment.
+The web component library resources depend on the current version of the Eximee platform deployed in a given environment.

-To make dependency management easier, the platform hosts a manifest file describing the resources required to be included on the page in order to launch the web component.
+To make dependency management easier, the platform hosts a manifest file describing the resources that need to be included on the page to launch the web component.

 The manifest is in JSON format and looks like this, for example: